kyzn/twitter-voting/README.md

 This will be a valid vote, as it both includes event and team keyword as hashtag.

+There is also a mechanism that converts incoming hashtags that user wrote to lowercase.
+The same piece of code also converts Turkish characters to their Latin correspondant (eg. ç becomes c), so you might want to pick you team keywords accordingly.

 #How to Use

 You can just run `vote.pl` by executing `perl vote.pl` in the folder where code exists.
-The default event-keyword and team-keywords are set to *myEvent2015* and *xx* through *tt*, so you might want to change them.
+The default event-keyword and team-keywords are set to *rotaart2015* and 12 original participant teams, so you might want to change them.
 There is an easier way: You can pass them as arguments.
 First argument will be event keyword, and the rest will be team keywords.
 An example can be found below:

 `perl vote.pl myEvent2016 red blue green`would run the application with event keyword *myEvent2016* and team keywords *red*, *blue*, *green*.